9.5 Overall Score

 Home automation is becoming much more popular as it becomes more affordable.
 Home automation includes tools such as light control, remote door locks, thermostat control, doorbell cameras, and even small appliance activation all from a mobile app.
 These devices can communicate with your mobile app and each other using advanced z-wave technology.
 However, it's important to know that these features are almost never standard with basic alarm systems.
 Chances are that you'll have to purchase an advanced system from your home security provider if you want to have home automation functionality.
 Most of these tools such as smart lights and remote locks operate on a Wi-Fi connection so they won't function if the power is out.

-If you decide that home automation is for you, ask your preferred home security provider what packages it offers.
+If you decide that home automation is for you, ask your preferred home security provider what packages and home automation devices it offers.
 When it comes to home automation, not every company is created equal, and some companies will be able to offer you more options than others.

 When the home security system is armed, one of the peripherals triggers the keypad unit if they detect a door or window opening.
 A loud alarm blares within the home and sends you an alert that your house has been broken into.
 If you don't answer immediately to report a false alarm, a signal is then sent to your local police department that your home has been broken into.
 Law enforcement should be there momentarily.